HildoBijl/stepwise/packages/exercise-grading/README.md

 ## Supported value types

-The package currently includes comparisons for:

-- Integers and multiple-choice values from `@step-wise/input-interpretation`.
-- Precision numbers, units, and `Quantity` values from `@step-wise/physics-core`.
-- Expressions and equations from `@step-wise/cas`.
-- Vectors, lines, line segments, and rectangles from `@step-wise/geometry`.
-- Free-body diagrams from `@step-wise/engineering-mechanics`.

-Values are checked at runtime by their respective equality adapters before their strongly typed equality operations run.
-Invalid values and unsupported input types produce an error rather than an incorrect grading result.
-The domain-specific adapters remain here temporarily while they are migrated to dedicated value-type integrations.
+The package directly supplies equality adapters for integers and multiple-choice values.
+Domain-specific equality adapters are passed through `CheckInputData`, normally after [@step-wise/input-exercises](https://www.npmjs.com/package/@step-wise/input-exercises) extracts them from the exercise's ValueTypes.

+This keeps grading independent of mathematics, physics, geometry, and mechanics engines.
+Values and options are validated by the selected adapter before its strongly typed equality operation runs.
+Missing adapters, invalid values, and duplicate registrations for the fundamental type names throw instead of producing an incorrect grade.

 ## TypeScript types